Pickering man accused of committing indecent act near playground: police

-A 37-year-old man from Pickering is facing four charges, including indecent exposure and criminal harassment, after allegedly appearing naked in a public area.
+A 37-year-old man is facing four charges, including indecent exposure and criminal harassment, after allegedly appearing naked in a public area in Pickering.

 According to a police press release, the witness said there was a naked man standing outside a tent “committing an indecent act near a public playground.”